More HDL cholesterol is better, but the benefits may depend on how you get there.

-Cholesterol guidelines focus on lowering elevated LDL first.
-Raising HDL comes later.
-That means a high HDL doesn't cancel out high LDL when it comes time to determine whether to start lifestyle or drug therapy.
+Cholesterol guidelines focus on lowering elevated LDL cholesterol first.
+If HDL cholesterol rises that is fine, but it should not be the reason for drug therapy.
+A high HDL doesn't cancel out high LDL when it comes time to determine whether to start lifestyle or drug therapy.
 Instead, HDL takes a back seat to LDL.

-Exercising more.
-Vigorous exercise is best for boosting HDL, but any extra exercise is better than none.
+- Exercising more.
+Vigorous exercise is best for boosting HDL cholesterol, but any extra exercise is better than none.

-Losing weight.
-If you are overweight, losing 5% to 10% of your current weight can raise HDL, along with reducing blood pressure and blood sugar.
+- Losing weight.
+If you are overweight, losing 5% to 10% of your current weight can raise HDL cholesterol, along with reducing blood pressure and blood sugar.

-Stopping smoking.
-Quitting can improve HDL and do so much more for your heart and health.
+- Stopping smoking.
+Quitting can improve HDL cholesterol and do so much more for your heart and health.